inner blog-stablecoins

 02 Sept, 2022

-The European Union’s (EU) Market in Crypto Asset Regulation (MiCA) will apply to any person or entity providing crypto asset services, for example, crypto exchanges and all crypto assets that are not already subject to the EU regulation.
+The European Union’s (EU) Markets in Crypto Asset Regulation (MiCA) will apply to any person or entity providing crypto asset services, for example, crypto exchanges and all crypto assets that are not already subject to the EU regulation.

 Unlike the Financial Action Task Force’s (FATF’s) Recommendations, MiCA does not tackle anti-money laundering (AML) risks, but it was designed to align EU legislation with the FATF’s Recommendations.
 This includes the terminology and scope of the regulations to a certain degree.